-Supplies and materials and purchased services decreased \$855,558 from FY 2020, primarily as a result of decreased spending related to capital projects.
-Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
+Supplies and materials and purchased services increased \$906,595 from FY 2022.
+Certain capital project costs do not meet accounting criteria for capitalization and are instead recognized as supplies and materials or purchased services costs.
 These fluctuations are to be expected.

-Comparison of Selected Elements of Operating Expenses
+Comparison of Selected Operating Expenses by Function

-The following chart shows the amount, in dollars, for selected elements of operating expenses for FY 2021 and FY 2020.
+The following chart shows the amount, in dollars, for selected elements of operating expenses for FY 2022 and FY 2021.